 An Absconding Husband, Secret Mortgages, and Swiss Bank Accounts – Court Sifts for Truth in Husband’s Story

-To that point, there is nothing was nothing particularly out-of-the-ordinary in the couple’s case.
+To that point, there was nothing particularly out-of-the-ordinary in the couple’s case.

 The backstory, in contrast, had a few unusual twists, as illustrated in the court’s narrative which describes the events leading to that separation: